 Hollister Rand is one of the most influential psychics.
 She is an internationally renowned medium, author, and speaker based in Los Angeles, California.
 She provides specific messages from loved ones in spirit and is known for her extraordinarily detailed work.
 She is the acclaimed author of “I are Not Dead, I’m Different: Kids in Spirit Teach Us About Living a Better Life on Earth.”
-She is one of the guest speakers for our “New Year, New You: A Mind, Body, and Soul Make-Over from the Inside Out A Virtual Event” on 12th December from 10 am PST to 3 pm PST.
+She is one of the guest speakers for our “New Year, New You: A Mind, Body, and Soul Make-Over from the Inside Out A Virtual Event”.

 Q. Can you tell us about the first book that made you cry?